chris1111/Wireless-USB-Big-Sur-Adapter/README.md

 ### Welcome to Wireless USB Big Sur Adapter
 ### Support macOS Big Sur 11 Only!
 (DO NOT USE ON OTHER OS's)
-- Beta 1 = Not working on Hackintosh only work in real Mac.
+- Not working = Beta 1 on Hackintosh only work in real Mac.
 Not test on Unsuported Mac
-- Beta 2, Beta 3 working on Hackintosh and real Mac
+- Working = Beta 2, Beta 3 on Hackintosh and real Mac

 - Release Update o4 July 2020 More permision fix